Blue Farm Wines

 Vineyard, Mountain Views

 A longtime winegrower and until 2019 the president of The Donum Estate, a winery she founded in 2000, Moller-Racke is known for meticulous farming techniques.
-Private tastings of her wines take place about 3 miles south of Sonoma Plaza on a patio with views of 7 planted acres, primarily of Pinot Noir vines.
+Private tastings of her wines take place about 3 miles south of Sonoma Plaza in a vineyard’s-edge greenhouse set amid a rose garden with more than a hundred species.
 To the east lie the Mayacamas Mountains, which separate the Sonoma and Napa valleys.
-A visit to Blue Farm usually begins with a vineyard tour that passes by a small pond and a rose garden with more than a hundred species.

 Winegrower Anne Moller-Racke is known for meticulous farming techniques.
 (Photo courtesy of Blue Farm Wines.)